Buddhism in the Maldives

 Historic Maldivian Buddhist statue, on display in Sri Lanka National Museum in Colombo 2011.

 Ink on paper drawing of a 30 cm high etching on Porites coral stone from the 9th century kept at the museum in Malé.
 It represents Green Tara, a Vajrayana Buddhist female deity representing enlightened activity and fearlessness.

-Buddhism was the predominant religion in the Maldives until at least the 12th century CE.
-Buddhism may have been introduced to the Maldives around the 3rd century BCE and retained a presence until the 14th or 15th century.
+Buddhism was the predominant religion in the Maldives for about a millennia until at least the 12th century.
+Buddhism may have been introduced to the Maldives around the 3rd century BC and retained some lingering presence until the 14th to late 15th century.
 Evidence indicates that Theravada Buddhism was the earliest dominant school of Buddhism practiced in the Maldives until the growth of Vajrayana Buddhism from the 6th century onwards.
+In contrast, the closest neighbouring country to Maldives, Sri Lanka, has remained predominantly Buddhist.

 Scholarship

 Western interest in the archaeological remains of early cultures on the Maldives began with the work of H. C. P. Bell, a British commissioner of the Ceylon Civil Service.
 Bell was shipwrecked on the islands in 1879, and returned several times to investigate ancient Buddhist ruins.
 He studied the ancient mounds, called havitta or ustubu (these names are derived from chaitiya or stupa) (ހަވިއްތަ) by the Maldivians, which are found on many of the atolls.

 Although Bell claimed that the ancient Maldivians followed Theravada Buddhism in the same manner as their Sinhalese ancestors from neighboring Sri Lanka, Maldivian Buddhist archaeological remains that were preserved in the Malé Museum display in fact Mahayana and Vajrayana iconography.